weikaixi/iSKIN/README.md

 The machine learning models, MCP modelling and regrouping experiment results can be found in MCP_regrouping file.

-The Markdown of the pseudocode can be found in XXX.
+The Markdown of the iSKIN pseudocode can be found in Pseudocode.txt.

 The analysis of 3 kinds of descriptors distributions can be found in distribution file.